segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/index.md

 ---

-## Device-Based - Analytics.js
+## Device-mode - Analytics.js

-Device-based web data is sent using Analytics.js, with Analytics.js either serving as a wrapper/bundle around the Adobe Analytics code, or sending directly to Segment servers where the data is then sent on to the Adobe destination.
+Device-mode web data is sent using Analytics.js, with Analytics.js either serving as a wrapper/bundle around the Adobe Analytics code, or sending directly to Segment servers where the data is then sent on to the Adobe destination.

 ### Initialization